Europe | Hungary | Elections

 Young voters have backed the Tisza party by a wide margin, though the race will unfold in a system that still favors the Fidesz party.

 Magyar’s appeal rests in part on the fact that he is not an outsider to the political world he now criticizes.
-In a recent analysis by CSIS, Donatienne Ruy and Maria Snegovaya note that he is seen as “a more credible, non-corrupt alternative who still has conservative bona fides.”
+In a CSIS analysis, Donatienne Ruy and Maria Snegovaya note that he is seen as “a more credible, non-corrupt alternative who still has conservative bona fides.”
 His background as a former Fidesz insider has made him a more acceptable option for voters who oppose Orbán but still hold conservative views on immigration and sociocultural issues.
 His campaign has centered on dismantling what he calls the “mafia state” built by Fidesz, recovering frozen European Union funds, and rebuilding public services.
 Orbán, by contrast, has emphasized security and foreign policy, warning that closer alignment with European partners in support of Ukraine would expose Hungary to military conflict and put its access to Russian energy at risk.

 As Hungary approaches its April 12 parliamentary election, Orbán faces his strongest challenge in years from an opposition party that has gained ground across the country.
 But the contest will take place in a system that still favors Fidesz.
 Younger voters have backed Tisza by a wide margin, and their turnout could significantly influence the outcome of the election.